raphaelceccato/cssbuttons/README.md

 # cssbuttons
-A tiny pure CSS (no Javascript) library for maKing custom colored Bootstrap-like buttons
+A tiny pure CSS (no Javascript) library for making custom colored Bootstrap-like buttons

 ## How to use
 Just import the CSS, and add the `button` class to the element you want to use as a button.